-WARNING: Any unfamiliar smell can alert you to presence of gas or aldehydes.
-If you detect any unfamiliar odor, follow instructions in Section 4.B.1, Otherwise, nausea, asphyxiation or fire could occur, resulting in damage, injury or death.
+Any unfamiliar smell can alert you to presence of gas or aldehydes.
+If you detect any unfamiliar odor follow instruction in Section 4.B.1.
+Otherwise, nausea, asphyxiation or fire could occur resulting in damage, injury or death.

-MARNING: Do not block or cover combustion openings in the furnace door or closet door.
+Do not block or cover combustion openings in the furnace door or closet door.
 Blocking or covering these openings could cause nausea, asphyxiation or fire resulting in damage, injury or death.

-WARNING: Do not block or cover any openings from outside the furnace area which supply combustion and ventilation air to your furnace.
-Keep insulation away from these openings.
-Blocking or covering these openings could cause nausea, asphyxiation or fire, resulting in damage, injury or death.
+Do not block or cover any openings from outside the furnace area which supply combustion and ventilation air to your furnace.
+Keep insulation away form these openings.
+Blocking or covering these openings could cause nausea, asphyxiation or fire resulting in damage, injury or death.

-WARNING: A loud noise may mean faulty burner ignition.
+A loud noise may mean faulty burner ignition.
 If your furnace makes a loud noise, turn it off.
 Follow instructions in Section 4.B.2.
-If you don't turn your furnace off, it could cause fire or an explosion, resulting in damage, injury or death.
+If you don't turn off your furnace, it could cause fire or an explosion resulting in damage, injury or death.

-WARNING: If your furnace is in an attic or other insulated space, keep all insulating materials at least 12 inches away from its burner combustion air openings.
-Blocking or covering these openings could cause nausea, asphyxiation or fire resulting in damage, injury or death.
+If your furnace is in an attic or other insulated space, keep all insulating materials at least 12 inches away from its burner combustion air openings.
+Block or covering these openings could cause nausea, asphyxiation or fire resulting in damage, injury or death.
 Examine furnace area when the furnace is installed or when insulation is added to that area.
 Insulation materials may be combustible.